Flash Memoir

 Back in the ’90s, fresh out of high school, my cousin Roselle dragged me to a test audition for singers.
 She’d heard whispers of an agency recruiting talent for Japanese restaurants abroad, and while neither of us exactly dreamed of singing, the opportunity shimmered with the allure of quick cash and adventure.
 They were hiring singers, she said, no experience required.
 The phrasing held just enough hope to hook us.

 One by one, we were called to the front to sing.
+I clutched my karaoke lyrics like a lifeline.
 Mr. Bree barely looked up from his clipboard as girls poured their hearts into renditions of Whitney Houston, Celine Dion, and power ballads from the OPM classics.
-It was like karaoke night at some dingy bar, except here, instead of friends cheering you on, there were cold, appraising eyes.
+It was like karaoke night at some bar, except here, instead of friends cheering you on, there were cold, appraising eyes.
 When Roselle went up, her voice filled the room with warmth, and I could see some heads nodding.
-When it was my turn, I mustered everything I had, singing out the words of “Ikaw ang Bigay ng Maykapal...” feeling like I could carry the world on one melody.
+When it was my turn, I mustered everything I had, belting out “On the Wings of Love.

 Afterward, Mr. Bree finally raised his gaze.
 He peered at me for a moment, then looked me up and down in a way that made my skin crawl.
-“Pretty,” he said, as if evaluating a fruit at the market.
+“Ok,” he said, as if evaluating a fruit at the market.
 "But you know, singing isn’t enough."
 He stressed the word like it held weight I didn’t understand yet.

-After the songs, they gathered us in clusters for an “interview,” another kind of test.
-Mr. Bree’s assistant, a woman with too-pale lipstick and a clipboard, asked us questions like, “How comfortable are you talking to men?” and “Do you like karaoke?”
-I could see through the lines; this was a job for pretty faces, for girls who could blend karaoke nights into something slicker and shadier.
-It wasn’t lost on me that this gig wasn’t about singing any more than it was about the supposed “restaurants” in Japan.
+I could see through the lines; this was a job for girls who could blend karaoke nights into something slicker and shadier.
+This gig wasn’t about singing any more than it was about the supposed restaurants in Japan.

-That night, Roselle and I debriefed in her kitchen, mulling over instant coffee and a feeling that the world had shifted under our feet.
+That night, Roselle and I debriefed in her kitchen, mulling over instant noodles and a feeling that the world had shifted under our feet.
 Roselle had stars in her eyes, already dreaming of neon-lit nights, but I felt more like a moth about to burn itself on one of those lights.
 “You’re not really considering it, are you?”
 I asked her, my voice low, as if the kitchen walls could carry secrets.

 But something in me kept ringing with an instinct I couldn’t shake.
 This wasn’t the kind of stage we’d imagined, with appreciative applause and respect.
 This felt…cheap.
 Like we were being packaged as something else entirely, our songs mere background noise to something slick and sleazy.
-I told her I wasn’t going to go back.

 Page Pitch